advaith1/howtodiscord/docs/bugs/bug-hunter/approve-deny.md

 `!deny 0001 | Duplicate Ticket of https://trello.com/abcd1234.
 Please check the Trello boards before reporting.`

 ### Cannot Reproduce
-If you cannot reproduce the bug, and you're on the same platform (ignore device and build unless marked as specific), you can deny the report.
+If you cannot reproduce the bug, and you're on the same platform (ignore device and operating system unless marked as specific or in a specific operating system flow.
+And take note of the build number as it may be outdated, just be safe and check it on the latest build as the developers might've already fixed it, if the user isn't on the latest build, make sure to let them know that they should update), you can deny the report.
 `!deny 0001 | Cannot Reproduce - MacBook Air 2013 13" [10.12.6 Sierra], Discord Canary [0.0.154]`

 ### Not a Bug